Protecting Our Patients. Serving Our Members.

 CRNAs practice in every setting in which anesthesia is delivered: traditional hospital surgical suites and obstetrical delivery rooms; critical access hospitals; ambulatory surgical centers; ketamine clinics; the offices of dentists, podiatrists, ophthalmologists, plastic surgeons, and pain management specialists; and U.S. military, Public Health Services, and Department of Veterans Affairs healthcare facilities.

 Nurses first provided anesthesia on the battlefields of the American Civil War.
 During World War I, nurse anesthetists became the predominant providers of anesthesia care to wounded soldiers on the front lines.
 Today, CRNAs have full practice authority in every branch of the military.

 The CRNA model, where anesthesia delivery is staffed and directed by CRNAs avoids duplication of services, promotes efficient utilization of anesthesia providers, and reduces cost.

 Legislation passed by Congress in 1986 made nurse anesthetists the first nursing specialty to be accorded direct reimbursement rights under the Medicare program and CRNAs have billed Medicare directly for 100% of the physician fee schedule amount for services.

 In 2001, CMS changed the federal physician supervision rule for nurse anesthetists to allow state governors to opt-out of this facility reimbursement requirement.

-To date, 19 states and Guam have opted out of the federal physician supervision requirement.
+To date, 24 states plus Guam and DC have opted out of the federal physician supervision requirement.